Not getting heat and receiving error code 228 from your Lennox® furnace?

 Estimated Repair Cost for Furnace Error Code 228

 Before replacing the switch, your Service Experts Heating & Air Conditioning Expert will investigate other parts of your furnace first.
-Several other issues can also create the error code, like a clogged vent or cracked hose.
+Several other issues can also create the error code, like a blocked vent or cracked hose.

 If your pressure switch needs to be replaced, you can expect to pay between $40 to $350.